sandordargo/sandordargo.github.io/_posts/2022-11-16-cpp23-expected.md

 tags: [cpp, cpp23, errors, expected]
 excerpt_separator: <!--more-->
 ---
-What do you do when you multiple values to return from a function?
+What do you do when you have to return multiple values from a function?
 Do you return an instance of some data structure?
 Do you use output variables?
 Maybe you throw an exception to get rid of the error codes?

 It's not an obvious choice.